Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-52-autoimmune.md

 "Only *‘pretty sure’?"*

 "Call it ninety-nine percent.
-It’d help if this was a, uh… *cleaner* environment."
+It’d help if this was a, uh... *cleaner* environment."

 The officer nodded slowly, stared at Dog for a moment longer, then nodded again more firmly. "...Right.
 Gentlemen, we’re going to stasis you up and evacuate you off the ship.
 You’ll be unbagged at a medical facility in Folctha and evaluated there.
 Got that?"